mochipon/goto-meeting-button/README.md

 # Go To Meeting Button

-This tiny script creates an IoT button that may solves domestic problems in conducting a remote conferencing at home.
+This tiny script creates an IoT button that may solve domestic problems in conducting remote conferencing at home.

 ## Introduction